Make plans to “Camp Local” this year, with the Forest Preserve District of Kane County.

-You don’t have to drive far or spend a fortune to experience camping — it’s available right here.
-Whether you’re interested in vehicle camping, tent camping or even camping with your horses, Forest Preserve District campgrounds have sites available.
+You don’t have to drive far or spend a fortune to experience camping — it’s available right here in Kane County.
+Whether you’re interested in vehicle camping, tent camping or even camping with your horses, Forest Preserve District campgrounds have sites available to meet your needs.

 Paul Wolff Campground

+Primitive sites do not have electricity.
 There are also five equestrian camp sites.
-Five ADA-accessible camp sites are available upon request.
+ADA-accessible camp sites are available upon request.

 Big Rock Campground

-Daily fees for the improved or equestrian camp sites at either campground are $15 for Kane County residents and $25 for nonresidents.
-Primitive/non-electric camp sites are $10 per day for residents, $15 for nonresidents.
+Daily fees for the improved camp sites (with pad, electric, water) at both campgrounds are $20 for Kane County residents and $35 for nonresidents.
+Primitive/non-electric camp sites are $12 per day for Kane County residents and $18 for nonresidents.